 Model Alanna Arrington already has covetable curls to work with, and she keeps the curl pattern bouncy and gorgeous by cutting layers into her shag with strategically snipped bangs.

 Tons of professional hairstylists—including Anh Co Tran—make bobs and lobs their signature "cut," brilliantly working with a hair's natural texture and using the layered pieces to add dimension and movement.

 Though layers can typically help add heft and texture to thin hairstyles, they're just as gorgeous on tightly coiled curls.
 These ones add shape to the style (and tons of versatility).
-"Curly hair can vary throughout the head, so observe the consistency of the curls to determine what layering is best," Johnson says.
+"Curly hair can vary throughout the head, so observe the consistency of the curls to determine what layering is best," Johnston says.

 Layers are a great way to highlight (no pun intended) a dimensional dye job.
 If you have highlights or lowlights, the movement and texture created by the layers will allow the deviations in your color to look even cooler.

 Remember what we said about layers creating volume?
 This is a perfect example of braided layers and how they can pump up your look for ultimate fullness, depending on your texture.

 The '60s-inspired shag is without a doubt one of the coolest hairstyles right now (and always, IMHO).
 The only way to get it?
 Lots of layers.
 "You need enough hair and density to pull off a layered shag," says Johnston.
 "The more movement and piecey parts, the better, without looking stringy."

 Take a cue from Georgia May Jagger and add some bangs to your vintage-inspired shag haircut for extra sex-kitten oomph.
 But be honest with yourself, says Johnston.
 "If you like to pull your hair up or back, this might not be for you," she says.
 "But if you like having your hair down and tousled and experimenting with products, this could be your next signature look."